Imperial Iranian Air Force Flight 48: Accident

 At 14:15, Flight 48 contacted the Madrid Air Route Traffic Control Center and reported that the estimated landing time would be 14:40.
-At 14:19, the Madrid ARTCC controller told the flight that they were identified on the radar screens and cleared the flight to descend to the CPL VOR via the Castejon radio beacon.
+At 14:19, the Madrid ARTCC controller told the flight that they were identified on radar and cleared the flight to descend via the CPL VOR and the Castejon radio beacon.
 At 14:22, the crew received the weather conditions at the airport; at 14:25, they were cleared to descend to FL100.
 The crew acknowledged and began descent.

 A cyclone had passed over Spain earlier in the day, along with strong thunderstorms.
 However, visibility was good, and no dangerous weather alerts were issued by the weather service.
 At 14:30, the crew diverted to the left of their assigned route due to bad weather.
 At 14:32, the Madrid ARTCC controller cleared the flight to descend to 5000 ft and contact Madrid approach.
 At 14:33, the crew contacted Madrid approach and reported more bad weather ahead, subsequently requesting to deviate away from it.

 The approach controller reported that he had established radar contact, and then asked the crew to confirm their instructions.
 The crew confirmed, and reported passing the Castejon radio beacon.
 The controller instructed them to maintain a heading of 260°.
 The crew acknowledged the transmission and reported their descent to 5000 ft.
 This was the last transmission from Flight ULF48.

 At the same time, south of the town of Valdemoro, locals noticed the aircraft flying at around 6000 ft on a 220° heading.
 The crew was aware that they were flying into poor weather conditions, but none of them expressed any concern until 14:34, when a crew member said, "We're in the soup!"
 Three seconds later, two witnesses on the ground reported seeing lightning strike the aircraft, followed by an explosion on the left wing near engine #1 (outer left).
 The left wing exploded into three large parts, and then disintegrated into 15 fragments.

 At this time, the Flight Data Recorder stopped recording, but the Cockpit Voice Recorder continued to record.
 The autopilot disconnect warning was then heard.
 Unaware of the loss of the left wing, the crew tried to regain control of the crippled aircraft in vain.
 The aircraft dove rapidly and it crashed onto a farm at a height 3000 ft above sea level at 14:35 (15:35 local time), 54 seconds after the moment of the lightning strike.
 All 17 people on board were killed and the aircraft was destroyed.